 BlastEm has the goal of being an extremely accurate Genesis emulator while still running on relatively modest hardware by using advanced techniques.
 Currently it meets neither my accuracy nor performance goals, but those goals are pretty high.
 Speed and accuracy should be sufficient for most purposes.
 It runs at full speed on an old first generation Intel Atom and can run Sonic 2 at around 600 fps on a Haswell desktop using a single core.
 To my knowledge, it is the only emulator besides Genesis Plus GX that can properly display the "TITAN 512C FOREVER" portion of Titan's Overdrive demo, and the only emulator besides Exodus that passes all 122 of the tests in Nemesis' VDP FIFO Testing ROM and can properly display "Direct Color DMA" demos.

 BlastEm requires a computer with an x86 processor running Linux, OSX or Windows.
+There is experimental support for x86 Android devices like the Nexus Player, but due to the rough state of that port I am not providing pre-built binaries at this time.
 The current version depends on SDL 2, GLEW and OpenGL 2.
+On systems without OpenGL 2 support, BlastEm will fallback to using SDL 2's render API.
 You may be able to use it on other Unix-like systems if you're willing to compile it yourself.

-Extract the tarball to a directory of your choosing.
+Extract the tarball/zip to a directory of your choosing.
 If you wish to change the configuration settings, copy default.cfg to ~/.config/blastem/blastem.cfg and modify the copy.
-You may also whish to add the blastem directory to your PATH environment variable.
+If you're using it from the command line, you may also whish to add the blastem directory to your PATH environment variable.

 The code to BlastEm is available under the GNU GPL v3 or later.
 You can get it from the Mercurial repo.